Quantum Science and Quantum Information

 Maximum participants: 60

-Participation in the QSQI minor is open to students from BSc programmes (Applied) Physics, Electrical Engineering, (Applied) Mathematics, and Computer Science at Delft University of Technology and other universities.
+Participation in the QSQI minor is open to students from BSc programmes (Applied) Physics, Electrical Engineering, (Applied) Mathematics, Computer Science, and Electrical Engineering at Delft University of Technology and other universities.

 This minor programme requires your full commitment.
 It should be completed within one academic year.

-The goal of the minor is to familiarize students with developments in the field of quantum science, quantum technology and quantum devices, and with practical applications arising from research in this multidisciplinary field.
-This implies a broadening of the knowledge of the students, combined with research experience in this modern field.
+The goal of this minor is to make you familiar with developments in the field of quantum science, quantum technology and with practical applications arising from research in this multidisciplinary field, such as quantum computers and quantum networks.